mary435/MLA_Dashboard/README.md

 ```
 dbt build
 ```
+14. Configure dbt to update the data automatically every day.
+Folow these [steps](how_connect_dbt.md).
-14. Open now datadtudio or lookerstudio.
+15. Open now datadtudio or lookerstudio.
 Select create in the upper left corner.And choose the option "Data Source".
-15. Here choose BigQuery and the project name "mla-dashboard-zoom", then the dataset "production" and the table "fact_best_sellers" and now click connect.
+16. Here choose BigQuery and the project name "mla-dashboard-zoom", then the dataset "production" and the table "fact_best_sellers" and now click connect.
 Now you are ready here you can create the dashboard!

 ## Licence